Great news for young people in Hastings today as Hastings Commons secures a large Youth Investment Fund grant…

 -redeveloping key spaces within the Observer Building to be enjoyed by all, with young people’s influence and ongoing involvement – including the long-awaited OB Roof and the Vaults

--offering a wide range of experience opportunities for young people including work placements supported by Hastings Commons staff, tenants and partners.
+-offering a wide range of opportunities for young people including work placements supported by Hastings Commons staff, tenants and partners.

 The project will be delivered by Hastings Commons, in partnership with local young people’s service Xtrax (Hastings & Rother) and other local partners.
 The Observer Building, and other spaces, have been generously funded by a range of funders.